Skip to content

 We had a JR Pass, so we reserved the seats, but could have easily done without.
 We took Hello Kitty Shinkansen from Osaka to Himeji for a day trip.
 It was a 40 minute ride and we managed to enjoy the ride, get coffee and snap enough photos without getting overwhelmed.
 Yes, I did pose with Hello Kitty!

-Bonus tip: If you only want to get the experience, my suggestion would be to follow our example and ride it a part of the way – many people do Shin-Osaka – Himeji route, which takes about 40 minutes and is much cheaper than riding it through to Hakata.
-You can also ride between Hiroshima and Okayama for instance, again not too long, but long enough for you to enjoy and not get exhausted, if you don’t find seats in non-reserved cars.
+Bonus tip: If you only want to get the experience, my suggestion would be to follow our example and ride it a part of the way – Shin-Osaka-Himeji route.
+This takes about 40 minutes and is much cheaper than riding it through to Hakata.
+You can also ride between Hiroshima and Okayama for instance, again not too long, but long enough for you to enjoy and not get exhausted, if you don’t reserve the seats and don’t find seats in non-reserved cars.

 Hello Kitty Haruka